 ERROL FLYNN (1909 – 1959)

 The great swashbuckler and romantic lead Errol Flynn was born in Battery Point, Tasmania.
-His father was a professor and he said his mother was descended from “seafaring folk,” from where his love of the sea came.
+His father was a professor and he said his mother was descended from “seafaring folk,” which is where his love of the sea came from.
 He attended school in London and Australia but was restless and worked odd jobs between Sydney and New Guinea.
 His looks got him a role as Fletcher Christian in an Australian film about the mutiny of the Bounty.
 He then made his way to Hollywood and Warner Bros.
-Although he had a couple of very small roles, Captain Blood made him an instant star, along with Olivia de Havilland.
-The Adventures of Robin Hood in 1938, also with Olivia de Havilland, made him one of the top stars of Warner Bros.
-Errol Flynn also became a famous yachtsman.
-He sailed his yacht The Zaca to Coronado and stayed on it at Glorietta Bay while he filmed Dive Bomber at North Island in 1941.
-His 17-minute film, The Cruise of the Zaca, is included in the CIFF 2021 lineup, with his daughter Rory Flynn as a special guest, along with historian Tim Reid and actor Richard Dreyfuss, a Flynn family friend.
+After a couple of very small roles, Captain Blood made him an instant star, along with Olivia de Havilland.
+The Adventures of Robin Hood in 1938, also with Olivia de Havilland made him one of the top stars of Warner Bros.
+Errol Flynn was also a famous yachtsman, sailing his yacht The Zaca to Coronado and living aboard in Glorietta Bay while he filmed Dive Bomber at North Island in 1941.
+His 17-minute film, The Cruise of the Zaca, screened at CIFF 2021, with his daughter Rory Flynn in attendance.

 FRANK CAPRA (1997-1991)